denten-books/plain-text/0-chapter.md

 material division of labor between editors, proofreaders, book sellers, and offshore typesetting shops.[^ln-sweatshop] One group trades "content" in the economy of prestige, another "formatting" in the economy of survival, yet another controls distribution in the market economy for profit.

-Such real world divisions remain obscured as long as the conversation about "form" and "content" persists in the abstract, without engagement at their material basis.
+Such real world divisions remain obscured as long as the conversation about distinctions like "form" and "content" persists in the abstract, without intervention at their material basis.
 In enacting a reconciliation of vocabularies, my goal then is to reclaim such ordinary material contexts of everyday knowledge production, connecting them to long standing concerns in aesthetic theory, literary analysis, and social thought.
 Yet because my own alienation was so profound, the task of rebuilding the material foundations recounted here was not an easy one.
 It begins with the recovery of immediate technical fundamentals in the early chapters and ends with the broader social impact of these particulates in the later chapters.

 [^ln-uni]: The Unicode Consortium. *The Unicode Standard: Worldwide Character Encoding*, Version 1.0, Volume 1.
 Reading, Mass.: Addison-Wesley, 1990.

 [^ln-lacan]: The evanescent absence of life that Lacan mentions as "the sign about which Robinson Crusoe would make no mistake" [@lacan_seminar_1997, 167].

+[^ln-pragma-truth]: For a more thorough discussion on the topic see
+@seigfried_william_1990, @pihlstrom_structuring_1996, and @putnam_jamess_1997.

+[^ln-pragmatism]: The intellectual legacy of pragmatism is wide-ranging and diffuse.
+It is perhaps most pronounced in the teacher colleges, where James and Dewey are still read widely, which could explain the ascendancy of such pedagogical terms as "situated cognition"[@brown_situated_1988, @lave_situated_1991] and "experiential learning"[@kolb_hegel_1981]: both terms denoting some sense of necessary synthesis between of knowing and doing.
+In the field of linguistics, philosophy of language, and communication studies, pragmatics are well-encapsulated by the "language-as-action tradition," which harkens back to the Oxford language philosophers like J.L.
+Austin, Paul Grice, and John Searle [@trueswell_approaches_2005].
+Austin's *How to Do Things with Words,* is perhaps the paradigmatic formulation of the idea that words don't just mean things, but that they enact change in the world.

+[^ln-witt]: For more on the connection between Wittgenstein and James see @goodman_james_2004.

+[^ln-sweatshop]: See @freeman_high_2000.

 ## Works Cited